Architecture of London: Tudor and vernacular

-The Tudor period was a period of rapid expansion for London, both economically through growing overseas trade and in terms of population which grew dramatically from roughly 50,000 in 1500 to 250,000 in 1600.
-As a result, the city grew considerably, and by the end of the 16th century, the majority of London's population lived outside the city walls for the first time.
-Henry VII and Henry VIII commissioned a substantial number of royal works in this period, notably the extension and construction of several palaces including the massive Palace of Whitehall that stretched all the way from Westminster Hall to Charing Cross, the extravagant Nonsuch Palace in Greenwich and St James's Palace which still partially survives today.
+The Tudor period was a period of significant expansion for London, both economically through increased overseas trade and in terms of population which grew from roughly 50,000 in 1500 to 250,000 in 1600.
+As a result, the city expanded considerably, and by the end of the 16th century, the majority of London's population lived outside the city walls for the first time.
+In the history of English architecture, the Tudor and Jacobean Periods are often categorized as part of the Middle Ages.
+This is because unlike in Southern Europe where Classicism had emerged as part of the Renaissance, in Tudor England medieval styles largely still persisted.
+This was particularly true of church architecture which was broadly still Gothic, a notable surviving example in London being the Henry VII Chapel completed in 1516, built in the Perpendicular style with a pendant vault ceiling.
+Concurrently, vernacular architecture and most domestic buildings continued to be timber framed in much the same style as those in the medieval period, with only the house of the wealthy and royalty being built of brick or of stone.

+Henry VII and Henry VIII commissioned a number of royal works within London, notably the extension and construction of several palaces including the Palace of Whitehall that stretched all the way from Westminster Hall to Charing Cross, the extravagant Nonsuch Palace in Greenwich and St James's Palace, which still partially survives today.
 By far the most substantial remaining Tudor palace in Greater London is Hampton Court Palace, originally built for Cardinal Wolsey and then later becoming a residence of Henry VIII.
-Greatly extended by Christopher Wren in the late 17th century, the palace still retains most of its original Tudor architecture with its original 16th-century great hall, chapel, astronomical clock and gatehouses; it is often regarded as one of the finest example of Tudor Architecture in England.
-Henry VIII influenced the current form of central London by establishing the hunting grounds of Hyde Park, Green Park and St James's Park, which give London its exceptionally green city centre.
+Although greatly extended by Christopher Wren in the late 17th century, the palace still retains most of its original Tudor architecture and is often regarded as one of the finest examples of the style in England.
+A significant development of Tudor architecture that can be observed at Hampton Court was the increased use of red brick, which became more readily available due to technical innovations in the late-15th century in continental Europe.
+Other early examples of this in London can be seen in the form of Bruce Castle, which is believed to be one of the oldest brick houses in England, as well the gatehouses of Lambeth Palace (1495) and St James's Palace (1536).
+Perhaps the most substantial way in which the Tudors influenced the future of character London in a manner which can still be observed today, was the establishments of the hunting grounds of Hyde Park, Green Park and St James's Park.
+These were later converted into public parks and are the main reason that Central London still has a notably high proportion of green space.

-A significant development of Tudor architecture was the increased use of red brick, which became more readily available due to technical innovations in the late 15th century.
-Examples of this can be seen in the form of Bruce Castle (c.early 16th century): believed to be one of the oldest brick houses in England, the gatehouse of Lambeth Palace (1495) and St James's Palace (1536).
-Tudor architecture is most closely associated with its distinctive vernacular buildings which were typically timber framed and filled with wattle and daub giving the building a black and white 'checkerboard' appearance.
-Most commercial and residential buildings in London before the Great Fire had this form.
-Only a tiny handful of such buildings survive, including Staple Inn: an Inn of Chancery of the Tudor period, 41 Cloth Fair: central London's oldest house started in 1597 and Prince Henry's Room: a timber-framed jettied townhouse built in 1610.
-Although the vast majority of such structures were destroyed in the Great Fire, many timber-framed houses did, in fact, survive until as late as the late 19th and early 20th centuries but were demolished to make way for new development.
-An example is the demolition of Wych Street in the Edwardian period to make way for Kingsway, a new road between the Strand and High Holborn.
+Despite building largely in brick and stone, Tudor architecture is most closely associated with its distinctive vernacular buildings which were constructed of a timber frame with wattle and daub, which are usually now painted black and white, but were in reality mostly a plain whitewash colour when originally built.
+Most commercial and residential buildings in London before the Great Fire assumed this form.
+Only a small handful of such buildings survive in London today.
+Some notable examples are Staple Inn, an Inn of Chancery from the late 16th-century, central London's oldest house 41 Cloth Fair dating from 1597 and Prince Henry's Room: a timber-framed jettied townhouse built in 1610.
+Another relic of this kind of architecture is the front façade of Sir Paul Pindar's house preserved in the Victoria and Albert Museum: an early 17th century merchant house on Bishopsgate, which was knocked down in 1890.
+Although the vast majority of such structures were destroyed in The Great Fire of London, many more did in fact survive until as late as the late 19th and early 20th centuries but were demolished to make way for new development, a notable example being Wych Street.